 - Clause 4 of the Bill (see subsection 4.4, above, for further details) would give the Department the power to list the public bodies who are to be defined as "prescribed organisations" through regulations.
 The Clause states that this would include "all the Northern Ireland Departments".
 In evidence to the Committee on 6 February, the Department stated that it would also include "all public bodies", including "councils, arm's-length bodies, and all Departments".
 The final list is to be determined.
 Clause 4 also states that this regulation would be introduced using the negative resolution procedure. - Clause 7 (see subsection 4.7, above, for further details) would give the Department the power to "for the purposes of the Bill, as the Department considers appropriate".
 This may include "the offering or facilitation of the use of BSL and ISL" and/or "accessibility to people in the deaf community to information and services through the use of BSL or ISL".
 The Clause, if enacted, would give the power to make regulations on "prescribed organisations" and to place limits on application of the Bill, and regulations resulting from the Bill, upon "prescribed organisations" (excluding Northern Ireland Departments).
 Such limits may consider the "scale of [the "prescribed organisation's] resources or the nature of their functions".
 The Bill does not explicitly state which resolution method regulations introduced in Clause 7 would use.
-Clause 8 states that they
+Clause 8 states that they "may not be made unless a draft of them has been laid before, and approved by a resolution of, the Assembly".

-&lt;sup>17 The Sign Language Bill Bill - As Introduced Clause 4 (accessed 19 February 2025)
+&lt;sup>18 The Sign Language Bill Bill - As Introduced Clause 4 (accessed 19 February 2025)